Lucy Moore's Story

 - offering hospitality,

-For those not in the know, Lucy is part of the team who founded Messy Church 13 years ago – and has since worked as Team Leader whilst the movement has taken root and become a widely recognised model of FX with families and others.
-Based on five key values – being Christ-centred, offering hospitality, creativity, celebration and being accessible to all ages – Messy Church has become synonymous with contextual expressions of churches meeting the needs of local families.
-Through creating an environment where enjoying being in church together is at the heart of things, Messy Church has become a valued part of the faith journey for many people of all ages and stages – with over 3,600 Messy Churches now registered worldwide.
-We thought it’d be great to catch up with Lucy and share some of her learning and journey with the FX network.
-What follows is the best attempt to capture her insights….
+Messy Church has become synonymous with contextual expressions of churches meeting the needs of local families.
+Through creating an environment where enjoying being in church together is at the heart of things, Messy Church has become a valued part of the faith journey for many people of all ages and stages – with well over 3,600 Messy Churches now registered worldwide.

-FX: 13 years of Messy Church!
-That’s a lot of learning.
-What are the main changes that you’ve seen within the model during that time?
+What are the main changes that you’ve seen within the model of Messy Church since you started?